Bahadur Fort: History

 Very little is known of the history of the fort.
-During the Mughal Empire, Pedgaon was one of the chief stores and a frontier post of the Moghul Army.
-In 1672, the then Deccan Viceroy, Khan Jahan, camped here and tried to pursue the Maratha army headed by Shivaji I. Khan Jahan built water channels in order to bring water from the river Bhima.
+During the Mughal Empire, Pedgaon was one of the chief stores and a frontier post of the Army of the Mughal Empire.
+In 1672, the then Deccan Viceroy, Khan Jahan, camped here and tried to pursue the Maratha army headed by Shivaji.
+Khan Jahan built water channels in order to bring water from the Bhima River.
 The Mot and the Persian wheel are well preserved till now.
 Khan Jahan renamed Pedgaon as Bahadurgad.
-This fort was captured by Shivaji by fooling the Moghul Chief.
+This fort was captured by Shivaji by fooling the Mughal Chief.
 There is a 2 storied palace of Aurangzeb inside the fort.
-This the fort where Sambhaji Raje and Kavi Kalash were subjected to a horrific torture when they did not accept to be converted to Islam.
+This the fort where Sambhaji Maharaj and Kavi Kalash were subjected to a horrific torture when they did not accept to be converted to Islam.
 Bahadurgad has been renamed as Dharmaveergad in the memory of Sambhaji raje.
 In 1759 Pedgaon was captured by Sadashivrao Bhau Peshwa, and remained with the Marathas till 1818.